 Active solar energy can be photovoltaic and thermal.

-Solar thermal energy uses solar radiation directly to obtain heat.
-In general, this type of energy is used to supply domestic hot water.
+Solar thermal energy uses direct solar radiation to generate heat.
+In general, this type of energy is used to supply hot water.
 However, solar thermal power plants use this technology to generate electricity - so-called solar concentrators.

 Domestic hot water and active solar heating

-Domestic hot water (DHW) systems without thermosyphon use water pumps and other elements to circulate water within their circuits.
+Domestic hot water (DHW) systems without thermosiphon use water pumps and other elements to circulate water within their circuits.

 Orientation of solar collectors

-Most solar collectors are placed on fixed supports with a south orientation.
+Most solar collectors are placed on fixed supports facing south.
 The angle is calculated so that they can capture the greatest amount of radiation at all times.
-But these collectors would be more efficient if they could modify their orientation with respect to the Sun at all times.
+But these collectors would be more efficient if they could change their orientation with respect to the Sun at any given time.

 Concentrated solar energy

 In the case of concentrated solar energy, it is necessary to install solar tracking systems.
-This type of installation needs to focus the solar radiation received at one point.
+This type of installation requires focusing the solar radiation received on a single point.
 To achieve this, the mirrors have to adapt their inclination in relation to the position of the Sun.

 The function of this type of system is used in solar thermal power plants with the aim of generating electricity.

-Active solar photovoltaics is clearly an active system.
+Active solar photovoltaic energy is clearly an active system.
 Photovoltaic panels are responsible for generating electricity.
-The transformation into electrical energy is carried out in the photoelectric cells that make up the module.
+The transformation into electrical energy takes place in the photoelectric cells that make up the module.

-Next, the generated energy passes through transformers and other external elements.
+The generated energy then passes through transformers and other external elements.

-To increase efficiency we can direct the solar panels with the help of an electric motor.
-The optimal performance of a solar panel is obtained when the solar radiation hits perpendicularly.
+To increase efficiency, we can orient the solar panels with the help of an electric motor.
+The optimal performance of a solar panel is obtained when solar radiation falls perpendicularly.

-Often these installations are converted into hybrid solar power plants.
+These installations are often converted into hybrid solar power plants.
 A hybrid solar system is a solar system that receives energy support from other energy sources.
-In this case, the energy source can be an electric generator or other renewable energy sources such as wind.
+In this case, the energy source can be an electric generator or other renewable energy sources such as wind power.

 Differences between active and passive solar energy